cturbelin/rserve-php/README.md

 Changes from 1.0 version
 ---
-- All classes are declared under Sentiweb\Rserve namespace allowin PSR-4 autoloading
+- All classes are declared under Sentiweb\Rserve namespace allowing PSR-4 autoloading
-- Parser are now individualized into classes
+- Parsers are now individualized into classes
-- Parser instance should be directly used as second argument of evalString() to use another parser than default (see example)
+- A Parser instance can be directly used as second argument of evalString() to replace default parser (see example)

 Tests
 -----